Site icon Our Breathing Planet

 Piton de la Fournaise Location and Activity

-The air of magic pervading the marvelous yet dangerous Piton de la Fournaise also owes part of its presence to its location.
+The very air of magic pervading the marvelous yet dangerous mountain named Piton de la Fournaise also owes part of its presence to its location.
 That’s because the intriguing volcano additionally formed in an extremely remote part of the world.
 That region’s already known for its marvels.

-More precisely, though, it sits on the eastern side of what now holds the name of Reunion Island.
-That site itself formed in the Indian Ocean, near the continent of Africa.
+More precisely, though, it formed on the eastern side of what now holds the name of Reunion Island.
+That site, itself wondrous, Nature created in the Indian Ocean, near the continent of Africa.
 This places the tantalizing creation of ongoing natural processes east of the island of Madagascar.

-According to scientific research, this stunning volcano formed roughly 530,000 years ago.
+According to the latest, though ongoing, scientific research, this truly stunning volcano formed roughly 530,000 years ago.
 In relative geological terms, it is thus comparatively young.
-It further represents only a portion of what experts call the Reunion hotspot, active for nearly 66 million years.
+It further represents only a portion of what experts call the Reunion hotspot, active for 66 million years.

-Though extremely active, the phenomenal Piton de la Fournaise typically produces comparatively slow-moving flows, as opposed to violent eruptions.
+Though extremely active, as mentioned previously, the phenomenal Piton de la Fournaise typically produces comparatively slow-moving flows, as opposed to violent eruptions.
 The majority of its activity therefore falls into the category of basaltic flows.
 Over 150 have been recorded.

-While most of these remain inside the caldera, a few do leave its boundaries, however.
+While the majority of these events remain inside the caldera, a few do manage to leave its confines, however.
 The most recent of these occurred in February of 2019.
 But, in all of this, only 6 have reached beyond the caldera.
 That could change at some point though, due to its active nature.

 Features Sharing Its Region